 The Constitution defines and documents the roles and responsibilities of the Cabinet, other Member Committees and senior officer functions, with clear delegation arrangements.
-The key senior officers identified in the Constitution include statutory positions :-
+The key senior officers identified in the Constitution include statutory positions:-

 - a.
 Head of the Paid Service (Chief Executive) must ensure that the Council is properly organised and staffed - b.
 Monitoring Officer (Director of Law and Property) must ensure the lawfulness and fairness of decision-making - c.
-Chief Finance Officer (Director of Finance) must ensure the lawfulness and financial prudence of decision-making.
-The Director of Finance is also responsible for the proper administration of the Council's financial affairs.
+Chief Finance Officer (Treasurer) must ensure the lawfulness and financial prudence of decision-making.
+The Treasurer is also responsible for the proper administration of the Council's financial affairs.